Healing Resources and practical Self Care Tips for whole body health and emotional well-being

 The theme in my private practice seems to be Self Care for the New Year.
 From clients of all ages, I’ve been hearing the same refrain: “I’m exhausted, out-of-balance.
 I’ve had enough of always putting everyone and everything ahead of my own needs, I’m going to take care of myself this year!”
-But how do you manage that? – especially if you aren’t in the habit of listening to your own needs?
+But how do you manage that with a busy life? – especially if you aren’t in the habit of listening to your own needs?

 It can be a juggling act – balancing the demands of loved ones, work, and a household.
 What do you do when you see no opening for quiet time?
-You start small.
+Take it and start small.
 Take a deep breath.
 And then another.
 That creates the opening.
 It’s powerful to feel the opening a breath or a moment of “permission to relax” can create.

 You’ll want to do it again because it feels good.
 And as you follow that good feeling, you build an entirely new foundation of self care, based on well-being and good feeling.

 The more you open, your energy flows more and the easier it is to open some more.
 Flow = health.
 Flow of energy, flow of breath and blood.
 The more we uncork the genie of flow, the better we feel and perform.

 As with all habit change, the trick is to start small and keep going.
 Lasting change takes time.
 And many of the resources you already have – you just need to use them consistently. 😉

 This year, see how many healing connections you can make that translate into all areas of your health and well-being.
 Make a list of small, manageable adjustments you can make to your Self Care routine and see how the space opens up in your body and in your life.
 Pick two of these and start.

 - 1. Breathe in the transitions of your day.
 When you concentrating on a task, you’re in your head and will be breathing shallowly.
 But as you shift to something else – or even at a stoplight if you’re driving – throw your belly out and take a big, resetting breath.
 This small thing can have a huge impact on your overall energy flow and balance.